Atrix256/FalcorPathTracer/readme.md

  * also direct light sampling and russian roulette

 * Read Aras' stuf before too long
+ * compare with mitsuba too, but aras has a post on that

 * try profiling with renderdoc or vtune or who knows what else to see if you can find any obvious bottlenecks to fix